pavelspal/Titles-of-the-Old-Kingdom-of-Egypt/README.md

 └── README.md                   # Project overview (this file)
 ```

-## Clone repository and download requirements
+## Clone Repository and Download Requirements

 This project uses an Anaconda environment to manage both Python and R dependencies.
 To use the same dependecies use `environment.yml` or  `requirements.txt`.